Pitarou/RanRan/README.md

 The editor itself is a YUI wrapper for the [Ace][] editor, but RanRan extends this by presenting the editor in a YUI Panel which can be dragged, resized, and so on.
+There is also a Read Eval Print Loop panel.

+The editor and the Web Worker aren't quite integrated yet, but that's the next step.

 This work will be presented as part of the final project for an MSc in e-Learning Technology.